JonMarks29/Biomolecular-Blender/README.md

 ss = pdbfile.select('ss', ('notatom', ['C', 'CA', 'N', 'O']), texture='simple', rgba=(0.5,0.5,0.5,1))

-The selectionphrase is a tuple and typically takes the format: ('selection_method', selection_arguement/s), where selection_arguement is typically a list of atoms/beads/residues
+The selectionphrase is a tuple and typically takes the format: ('selection_method', selection_arguement/s), where selection_arguement is typically a list of atoms/beads/residues.
+A list of the selection_methods is found in the selection.py file

 Only a single texture and color can be assigned per selection